-Where Magento falls short is with the cost of apps.
-If you want to make your site even more SEO friendly you’ll need to pay for third party integrations, which all come built-in with BigCommerce.
+Where Magento falls short, though, is with the cost of apps.
+If you want to make your site even more SEO-friendly you’ll need to pay for third party integrations, which all come built-in with BigCommerce.

 BigCommerce goes big in this category.
 It offers built-in selling on Facebook, Pinterest, Instagram, eBay, Amazon, and more.
 This really opens up your opportunities, and you can manage those sales with its data reporting tools.